 - No ‘drag and drop’ page builder

-- Can’t add plugins (except a limited choice with the most expensive Business plan).
+- Can’t add plugins (except a with the most expensive Business plan).
 Built in slideshow, galleries etc. don’t have as many features as some plugins.

 - Need to pay to prevent adverts being shown to visitors and to use your own domain name.